linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 05 Off the Banks Balance Sheet/Chapter 10 Off-Balance Sheet Banking Contingent Claims Products.md

 \frac {0 .
 5 \times \$ 3 0 .
 0 0}{1 .
 0 5 \times 1 .
 1 0} = \$ 1 2.
 9 9
 $$

-where you will recall that  $30 is Knight Apparel's net expected payoff at t = 2 when it chooses S and is obliged to repay the bank$ 116.67 (an interest rate of 16.67%).
+where you will recall that  \$30 is Knight Apparel's net expected payoff at t = 2 when it chooses S and is obliged to repay the bank\$ 116.67 (an interest rate of 16.67%).
 Under (ii), the expected NPV is

 $$
 \begin{aligned} & \frac {0.5 \times \$ 30.00}{1.05 \times 1.10} + \frac {0.5 \times \$ 30.00}{1.05 \times 1.10} - \\ & (\text {riskless rate at} \\ & t = 1 \text {is 5 percent}) \\ & = \$ 20.90 \end{aligned} (\text {riskless rate at} \\ & t = 1 \text {is 5 \%}) \quad (\text {commitment fee})
 $$

-Thus, Knight Apparel experiences a net gain of $7.91 (which is $20.90–$12.99) by purchasing the loan commitment.
+Thus, Knight Apparel experiences a net gain of \$7.91 (which is $20.90–$12.99) by purchasing the loan commitment.
 Note that this improvement is the net of the commitment fee.

 In this example, the loan commitment was useful in overcoming the moral hazard created by the possibility of undetected asset substitution by the borrower.
 A similar argument works for "effort aversion" moral hazard, and it suggests that